 Senior Developer Evangelist

 Show us what the different screens and app icons look like, and if we like your skills, we’ll give you access to Themes Studio, our free software for building UI themes for Samsung Galaxy mobile devices.
-Your themes can then be sold globally on the Galaxy Store.
+Your themes can then be sold globally on Galaxy Store.

 Designing The Mockup, Your Themes Studio Portfolio